openvinotoolkit/open_model_zoo/demos/super_resolution_demo/README.md

 reconstructs the high resolution image from the original low resolution one.
 You can use the following pre-trained model with the demo:

-* `single-image-super-resolution-1032`, which is the primary and only model that performs super resolution 4x upscale on a 270x480 image
+* `single-image-super-resolution-1032`, which is the model that performs super resolution 4x upscale on a 270x480 image
-* `single-image-super-resolution-1033`, which is the primary and only model that performs super resolution 3x upscale on a 360x640 image
+* `single-image-super-resolution-1033`, which is the model that performs super resolution 3x upscale on a 360x640 image
-* `text-image-super-resolution-0001`, which is the primary and only model that performs super resolution 3x upscale on a 360x640 image
+* `text-image-super-resolution-0001`, which is the model that performs super resolution 3x upscale on a 360x640 image

 For more information about the pre-trained models, refer to the [model documentation](../../models/intel/index.md).